erickkelvin/frameworks-course/README.md

-# frameworks-course
+# Software Frameworks Course
-Projects for the Software Frameworks course at UFC.
+Repository containing projects for the Software Frameworks course at UFC.